M8 Alliance Governance

 A professor of Public Health at University Descartes, Sorbonne Paris Cité, he is chair of the Centre Virchow Villermé de Santé Publique Paris-Berlin, co-chairs the European Academic Global Health Alliance, is president of the European Agency for Public Health Education Accreditation and Founding Director of the Institute of Global Health, University of Geneva.
 In 2016, Antoine Flahault was the International President of the World Health Summit.

-Parallel to his current position as Associate Dean, Chang-Chuan Chan is also joint-appointed Investigator of the Division of Environmental Health and Occupational Medicine, National Health Research Institutes.
+Chang-Chuan Chan is joint-appointed Investigator of the Division of Environmental Health and Occupational Medicine, National Health Research Institutes.
 He is a known expert for topics like air pollution, epidemiological studies on industrial pollution and global health research.

 A trained historian, he is Rector of the Istanbul University and Chairman of the Board of Overseers of the Haliç University.

-Dr. Charles Ibingira is the Principal, Makerere University College of Health Sciences.
+Dr. Charles Ibingira was the Principal of Makerere University College of Health Sciences until 2020.
 Before ascending to this office, he was the Dean School of Biomedical Sciences at the College of Health Sciences.
 Dr. Ibingira is an active General Surgeon and an Assoc.
 Professor of Anatomy and is a senior researcher in surgery, anatomy, and bioethics.
 He has mentored and supervised several graduate students and junior faculty and published several papers in international journals.